autocommitter-dude/automatting-stuff/AUTOCOMMITTER.md

-A group of flamingos is called a "flamboyance."
+A human could swim through a blue whale’s arteries.